- Providence offers a variety of HMO plans in Washington and Oregon.

 - If you’re eligible for both Medicare and Medicaid, Providence also offers a Special Needs Plan with extra benefits.

-Providence offers several types of Medicare Advantage plans in its six geographical service areas.
-The costs and benefits differ from plan to plan, but we’ll provide an overview of the basics for each type.
+Providence offers several types of Medicare Advantage plans throughout its service areas.
+The costs and benefits differ from plan to plan, but we’ll provide a basic overview for each type.

-Providence offers a variety of Health Maintenance Organization (HMO) plans across its two-state service area.
+Providence offers a variety of Health Maintenance Organization (HMO) plans.
 Like all Medicare Advantage plans, these products provide all the same benefits as original Medicare (parts A and B), plus extra services like vision and dental coverage.
-Some plans include coverage of alternative healthcare services such as chiropractic and acupuncture services, but annual limits may apply.

 Providence offers a limited number of HMO Point-of-Service (HMO-POS) plans that allow you to get certain covered services from out-of-network providers.
-But your copay will probably be higher with these plans.
-The out-of-network provider also has to agree in advance to treat you.
+However, your copays will probably be higher when you see these providers.
+The out-of-network provider must also agree in advance to accept your health insurance plan.

 Most Providence Medicare Advantage plans offer prescription drug coverage (Medicare Part D).
-Most plans require you to use one of the 42,800 in-network pharmacy locations but there are exceptions for travel, emergencies, and times when your normal pharmacy is out of stock.
+These plans require you to use one of the 34,500 in-network pharmacy locations nationwide.
+However, there are exceptions when traveling, in emergencies, and for times when your medication is out of stock at your normal pharmacy.

 Many Providence Medicare Advantage plans offer:

-Coverage, premiums, deductibles, out-of-pocket max limits, copays, and coinsurance rates vary widely from plan to plan.
-Research these details as you consider your different plan options.
-Here are some examples of costs from Providence’s list of 2020 Medicare Advantage plans:
+Premiums, deductibles, out-of-pocket limits, copays, and coinsurance rates vary widely from plan to plan.
+Research these details carefully as you consider your which plan will fit your coverage and financial needs.

 Because Medicare Advantage plans are private insurance plans, not every company offers coverage in every state.
 To compare plans in your area, you can use Medicare’s plan finder tool.